Tmargo101/Tmargo101.github.io/README.md

 This is a simple react app used as a personal website for Thomas Margosian.
 It was created in 2025 to replace an old personal website.

+The site is hosted using GitHub Pages at [thomasmargosian.com](https://thomasmargosian.com)

 ## Main Scripts

 In the project directory, you can run: